quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part23_Semi-gradient_M.md

 :p What distinguishes off-policy and on-policy methods in terms of divergence?
 ??x
 Off-policy methods can diverge because the behavior policy may select actions that the target policy never chooses.
-In these cases, \( \pi_t = 0 \), leading to potential updates based on transitions the target policy does not experience.
+In these cases,$\pi_t = 0$, leading to potential updates based on transitions the target policy does not experience.
 On-policy methods avoid this issue as every transition adheres to the current policy, but they must ensure the system remains stable by consistently updating based on future rewards. x??

 ---